 Where a project is unable to spend the full amount of GPF which has been allocated and transferred to the Partner Authority within a financial year, the Partner Authority may carry forward the GPF within partner accounts, subject to approval by the Accountability Board.

-The Partner Authority will be required to declare the amount of GPF spent and GPF carried forward at the end each financial year.
+The Partner Authority will be required to declare the amount of GPF spent and GPF carried forward at the end of each financial year.

 GBF

 Funding cannot slip beyond the stated end date of 31 March 2022 unless agreed by the Accountability Board.
-The risk of clawback will be passed by SELEP and the Accountable Body to the upper tier authorities via a Grant Agreement, the risk will not be borne by SELEP or the Accountable Body.
+The risk of clawback will be passed by SELEP and the Accountable Body to the upper tier authorities via an SLA, the risk will not be borne by SELEP or the Accountable Body.

 Following consideration of the outcome of the review of GBF projects, the Accountability Board agreed that all projects forecasting GBF spend beyond March 2022 must meet the following requirements:

-All GBF funding must be spent within 12 months of the official end of the GBF programme, with full spend required by 31 March 2023.
+All GBF funding must be spent within 12 months of the official end of the GBF programme, with full spend required by 31 March 2023, with the exception of spend extending into Q1 2023/24 for projects which received funding in Q4 2022/23, and in other exceptional circumstances.

 All planning requirements must be met by 15 July 2022.